maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 plt.corner3<-ggrasterHist(imgCrop4, 'NDVI')
 ```

-In this way, we have four histograms and let's combine them using `ggarrange()` function embedded in `ggpubr` package and customize as needed.
+Now, we have four histograms;let's combine them using the `ggarrange()` function embedded in the `ggpubr` package and customize as needed.

 ``` r
 ggarrange(plt.corner3+ggtitle('Top Left')+geom_vline(xintercept = meanNDVI3),